 The home also features the latest in energy management technology.
 The 12 solar panels on the roof generate enough power in the summer to fulfill the home’s energy requirements during the day with the excess solar energy stored in a Sonnen battery that is used to meet the evening’s electrical consumption needs.
 The battery also ensures that the home has power even when the electrical grid goes down.

-According to Gordon van Zuiden, founder of cyberManor, “We completed our Control4 Certified New Home Technology Center home in March of 2020 – just as COVID-19 pandemic struck and shut down all of our in person showroom tours.
+According to Gordon van Zuiden, founder of cyberManor, “We completed our Control4 Certified New Home Technology Center home in December of 2020 – just after COVID-19 pandemic struck and shut down all of our in person showroom tours.
 So we pivoted and did a number of successful virtual tours of the showroom for our residential clients, builders, and vendor partners.
 We still do those virtual tours but now we’ve decided that the ultimate high tech home experience is to actually live in our New Home Technology Center for several days to gain an immersive experience of all the home’s smart technologies.
 We opened the home to AirB&B guests in April and the success and enjoyment of our initial guest experiences went far beyond our expectations so we will be continue this rental program through the end of summer.
 It will be open not only to guests traveling to Los Gatos but also to key potential clients that want to live in a Control4 certified home for a few days to help them make a final decision on using Control4 and cyberManor for their new home or upgrade project.”

 Gordon went on to explain, “Once we are allowed to open the showroom home to larger groups of guests we plan to hold informational events on the latest home technologies for our builder partners as well as create an AirBnB experience where guests can visit the home for an hour or two to get a better understanding of the wide range of smart home technology experiences in the home.
-Before COVID hit last year we did a large AirBnB experience tour for a large group of builders from South America where they learned how they could best integrate the smart home experiences they saw at cyberManor into the homes they were building in Brazil, Argentina, and Chile.”
+Before COVID hit last year and during construction of the home we did a large AirBnB experience tour for a large group of builders from South America where they learned how they could best integrate the smart home experiences they saw at cyberManor into the homes they were building in Brazil, Argentina, and Chile.”

 Alma, one of the New Home Technology’s first guests wrote in her AirB&B review,